zgnhauc/is117-brandresearch/docs/persuasion.md

 The primary brand that our group is looking at is Nike.
 This brand currently is promoting a collaboration with sports legend Lebron James.
+By featuring this collaboration with an anthlete who many would consider a legend at this point lends them credibility as the go-to brand for these pros.
+Lebron James lends the brand authority as he is an established player of professional basketball.